ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 integer pattern with the allowed separators.
 Note that we allow any amount of spaces or tabulators, but only a single comma or semicolon between the different entities.
-Note that the [match()] function of the [regex]{.mod} module always does a full match, so a single space at the beginning or end of the text [string]{.str} would make the match fail.
+Note that the [match()] function of the [regex] module always does a full match, so a single space at the beginning or end of the text [string]{.str} would make the match fail.
 We could compensate for that by starting and ending the regex pattern with \"\\s\*\".
 Or we could use instead of [match()] the